Online Dutch Lessons

 I also want the student to know that day to day conversations with Dutch native speakers is possible from day 1 on.
 No, your sentences won’t be perfect.
 Yes, the answer the other person gives might be difficult or impossible to understand.
 But you can try and you will soon have those happy little moments of success.
 Whether it’s asking for a “tasje” (bag) at the supermarket or joining in a group conversation at a birthday party: being able to express yourself in a new language is very rewarding.
 Online Dutch lessons via Skype can help you practice these situations.

 In the end, the goal of learning a language is communication: connecting with others.
 And it’s certainly not a competition.
 I wrote this article in English, which is not my first language and probably you’ve spotted some (or many) mistakes.
 But the message came across and I am able to express myself!
 And that is what it’s all about, isn’t it?

 I wish you a successful but above all FUN language journey.
 Keep learning!
-Read all about our private lessons and group lessons.
-Do you want to have lessons, but keep full flexibility?
-Why not take a look at our Video Courses?
+Read all about our group lessons.
+At the moment we can't offer private lessons, but you can fill in a form for the waiting list.

-The Dutch Online Academy offers article, grammar explanations, word lists, Dutch grammar exercises and online Dutch lessons via Skype.
+The Dutch Online Academy offers article, grammar explanations, word lists, Dutch grammar exercises and online Dutch lessons via Skype or Zoom.
 Start learning Dutch today!